-JACKSONVILLE, Fla. – The accused driver in the murder of 13-year-old Prince Holland was set to appear in court Thursday morning, months after a mistrial was declared in his case.
+JACKSONVILLE, Fla. – The accused driver in the murder of 13-year-old Prince Holland will face a new trial in March, months after a mistrial was declared in his case.

-Marcel Johnson is scheduled to appear before a judge on Thursday in the case involving the death of 13-year-old Prince Holland.
+Marcel Johnson appeared in court on Thursday in connection with the case involving the death of 13-year-old Prince Holland.

 Kentrevious Garard, who was the accused shooter, was found not guilty on all counts in connection with Holland’s murder.
 Johnson, accused of driving the vehicle that night, saw his first trial end without a verdict.